 Cross-promotion, joint ventures, and affiliate programs are great ways to get your name out there while also helping other businesses grow.
 Many clients will need services related to photography, and if you can offer a more comprehensive package working with other providers in your network, everyone will be happy.

 Pro Tip: Build relationships with other professionals for networking as well as for back-and-forth referrals.
 Word of mouth is still king of marketing — a lot of it has just moved online onto social media.

 Improve your sales and booking process

 Don’t forget to upgrade your software to ensure the sales and booking processes flow smoothly.
-A more streamlined clientflow will help you convert potential clients into booked appointments, follow up with leads, and close sales conveniently.
+A more streamlined clientflow will help you convert potential clients into booked appointments, follow up with leads, get your first online contract, and close sales conveniently.

 The best way to improve your sales and booking process is to pick the best CRM for photographers, or a similar system that can optimize your clientflow.

 Although this may seem like it’s only suitable for a specific stage of business growth, integrating processes into a single platform is beneficial for any development stage.
 Within one system, you can capture and track new inquiries, sell your services, book clients and accept payments, and manage your projects.